linebender/rfcs/rfcs/0007-pass-spec.md

 The concept of "local focus" vs "active focus" might need a more formal definition.

 A related question is how we preserve local focus for situations that "borrow" it.
-For instance, if you press `Tab` to open a menu, the menu should have focus.
+For instance, if you press `Alt` to open a menu, the menu should have focus.
 When the menu is closed, focus should go back to the previous focused element.

 ### Layout